 Pablo takes Little Big Horse’s bike.
 And breaks it!
 But it’s only a flat tire and Little Big Horse knows what to do to fix it.
 Very simple text, great illustrations, and an engaging story make this a new early reader favorite.

 This is a great beginning reader with only a few words per page.
-I really like the story about a dog who doesn’t know commands such as “sit” and has to go back to doggy school.
+It’s about a dog who doesn’t know commands such as “sit” and has to go back to doggy school.

 Ninja on the Farm (Moby Shinobi) by Luke Flowers Scholastic Level 1 Reader